rpede/MobileProgramming24/_advanced_state/password_manager.md

 ```

 By default `List<int>` will be serialized as an array of numbers.
-We can make it more compact by base64 encoding it.
+We can make it more compact by base64 encoding it instead.

 Add a converter to `lib/models/encrypted_vault.dart`.